chipaudette/OpenAudio_ArduinoLibrary/readme.md

 *** Special Note ***  6 January 2021- This library is undergoing revision to make Teensy 4.x compatible and to add functionality.
 The Tympan Library files and associated classes output_i2s_f32.h, output_i2s_f32.cpp, input_i2s_f32.h, input_i2s_f32.cpp are now ready to be used for T3.x and T4.x.
 There are some restrictions, particularly this should be used with 16-bit I2S codec data.
-Notes and details are at the bottom of this page.
+Codec sample rates can be varied.
+Block size needsto be left at 128 for now.
 Work on the F32 i/o routines is continuing.
 Thanks to Chip and @jcj83429 .

 **Purpose**: The purpose of this library is to build upon the [Teensy Audio Library](http://www.pjrc.com/teensy/td_libs_Audio.html) to enable new functionality for real-time audio processing.